 At first I tried convincing them through words and discussions, but eventually these discussions were turned into arguments and quarrels, and I decided that it wasn’t resolve this matter.
 So, I had to move out to let everyone calm down.

-I decided that actions would be a better way to show that Islam is making me a better person.
+I decided that actions would be a better way to show the beauty of Islam and that Islam is making me a better person.
 Over time, they realized that I was being more respectful, I was calmer I guess because I found inner peace.

 Islam appealed to me so much because it’s a beautiful religion.
-It brings about so much peace and calmness and it is something that I love to sick solace in.
+The beauty of Islam brings about so much peace and calmness and it is something that I love to sick solace in.